usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 Best practices for securing break glass accounts for Microsoft Entra can be found at the following link: `Manage emergency access admin accounts - Microsoft Entra ID | Microsoft Learn <https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access>`__

-Security best practices for Azure IaaS can be found at the following link: https://learn.microsoft.com/en-us/azure/security/fundamentals/iaas
+Security best practices for Azure IaaS can be found at the following link: `Security best practices for IaaS workloads in Azure <https://learn.microsoft.com/en-us/azure/security/fundamentals/iaas>`__

-The Windows hardening guide for Intune and Defender for Endpoint can be found at the following link: https://techcommunity.microsoft.com/t5/security-compliance-and-identity/hardening-windows-clients-with-microsoft-intune-and-defender-for/ba-p/3807378
+The Windows hardening guide for Intune and Defender for Endpoint can be found at the following link: `Hardening Windows Clients with Microsoft Intune and Defender for Endpoint <https://techcommunity.microsoft.com/t5/security-compliance-and-identity/hardening-windows-clients-with-microsoft-intune-and-defender-for/ba-p/3807378>`__

-The Microsoft user application hardening guide can be found at the following link: https://learn.microsoft.com/en-us/compliance/essential-eight/e8-app-harden
+The Microsoft user application hardening guide can be found at the following link: `Essential Eight user application hardening <https://learn.microsoft.com/en-us/compliance/anz/e8-app-harden>`__

-The Microsoft Privilege Access Workstation hardening guide can be found at the following link: https://learn.microsoft.com/en-us/security/privileged-access-workstations/privileged-access-deployment
+The Microsoft Privilege Access Workstation hardening guide can be found at the following link: `Privileged access deployment <https://learn.microsoft.com/en-us/security/privileged-access-workstations/privileged-access-deployment>`__

-The Azure Virtual Desktop hardening guide can be found at the following link: https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/azure-virtual-desktop-security-baseline
+The Azure Virtual Desktop hardening guide can be found at the following link: `Azure security baseline for Azure Virtual Desktop <https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/azure-virtual-desktop-security-baseline>`__

-The Windows 365 hardening guide can be found at the following link: https://learn.microsoft.com/en-us/windows-365/enterprise/security-guidelines
+The Windows 365 hardening guide can be found at the following link: `Security guidelines <https://learn.microsoft.com/en-us/windows-365/enterprise/security-guidelines>`__

 Okta
 ~~~~~

 Okta Identity Cloud is being hosted on a cloud platform which has options of FedRAMP High, FedRAMP Moderate, and DoD Impact Level 4 (IL4).
-For the hardening details, please refer to https://www.okta.com/resources/whitepaper/okta-security-technical-white-paper/
+For the hardening details, please refer to `Okta Security Techincal Whitepaper <https://www.okta.com/resources/whitepaper/okta-security-technical-white-paper/>`__

 Omnissa
 ~~~~~~~

 Omnissa disables unnecessary ports, protocols, and services as part of baseline hardening standards.
 It follows industry best practices in applying secure configurations to managed servers.

 For Workspace ONE UEM, Workspace ONE Assist, and Omnissa RemoteHelp servers that use Windows operating systems, server configurations can be hardened using GPO policies (such as account policies, user rights, security options, event log settings, app restrictions).
 Workspace ONE UEM, Workspace ONE Access, and Workspace ONE Intelligence Linux-based servers use Amazon Linux 2 images for system hardening.
 The Amazon Linux 2 images include default security configurations, such as limited remote access using SSH key pairs, remote root login disablement, reduced non-critical package installation, and automatic security related updates.
-This hardening information can be found at https://techzone.vmware.com/resource/workspace-one-cloud-services-security#system-hardening.
+This hardening information can be found at `Workspace ONE Cloud Services Security <https://techzone.omnissa.com/resource/workspace-one-cloud-services-security#system-hardening>`__.

-An overview of the security controls implemented within Workspace ONE commercial cloud services and their alignment with the NIST SP 800-171 standards can be found at the following link: https://techzone.vmware.com/resource/workspace-one-cloud-services-alignment-nist-sp-800-171#introduction.
+An overview of the security controls implemented within Workspace ONE commercial cloud services and their alignment with the NIST SP 800-171 standards can be found at the following link: `Workspace ONE Cloud Services Alignment with NIST SP 800-171 <https://techzone.omnissa.com/resource/workspace-one-cloud-services-alignment-nist-sp-800-171>`__.

 Note that after the VMware End User Computing division products were implemented at NCCoE, VMware was acquired by Broadcom, then the VMware End User Computing Division was divested and reformed under a new entity, Omnissa LLC.